 Airservices is committed to reducing the environmental impact of aviation.
-We do this by proving airlines and operators with options for continuous decent approaches, flexable flight tracks (Flextracks) and special air traffic procedures that all have positive affects towards reducing emotions.
+We do this by proving airlines and operators with options for continuous decent approaches, flexible flight tracks (Flextracks) and special air traffic procedures that all have positive effects towards reducing emissions.

 Continuous descent approaches

 Air traffic control assist aircraft to make safe and efficient descents to their destination airport by using continuous descent approaches reducing fuel consumption, greenhouse gas emissions and aircraft noise.